Pers Z S: Machinery

 The most useful special device was the so-called automaton, a rapid deciphering machine developed for use on the American Diplomatic Strip Cypher Another machine developed, a type of comparator (Spezialvergleicher), to solve Japanese transposition ciphers by dragging the end of the message through the cipher text.

-Cryptanalysis Successes
+Cryptanalysis successes

 Considering the small staff that Pers Z S had, the conclusion must be drawn that Pers Z S cypher cryptanalysis skills were considerable.
-50 countries diplomatic intercepts were monitored, and only three used diplomatic systems which completely defied successful analysis; these were Russia, Czechoslovakia and Poland after 1942-1943.
+Diplomatic intercepts of 50 countries were monitored, and only three used diplomatic systems which completely defied successful analysis; these were Russia, Czechoslovakia and Poland after 1942-1943.

-Cryptanalysis Successes By Country
+Cryptanalysis successes by country

 Detailed listing of Cryptanalytic Successes by individual Countries.
 Pers Z S never worked on any commercial cyphers or codes like the Bank of England code.

 Pers Z Chi

 Little was known of the Pers Z S Encryption Service (German:Chiffrier-dienst).
 It was responsible for the compilation, preparation and distribution of the codes and cyphers used by the Foreign Office.
 Per Z S personnel consulted with Pers Z Chi on matters of security.
 Senior Specialist Horst Hauthal was responsible for Pers Z Chi between 1943-1945.
 Prior to that, its head was Senior Specialist Langlotz, who died in 1953.

 Pers Z S used the T52c teleprinter cipher machines for secure communications, but these were known to be cryptologically weak.